 Sometimes I feel unsure where I belong in this world.
 Unsure where I am headed.
 Uncertain I can really make a difference when all I can see is the ugliness, hypocrisy, and seemingly endless cycles of pride, selfishness, and cowardice all around.

 It’s the craziest thing.
 Every time, it blows me away.
 Whether I am up on a mountaintop or deep in the depths of a hole tunneled down in the middle of the lowest valley, God finds me.
 He finds a reason to draw close to me.
-He is never disgusted and rarely harsh.
-His tenderness always surprises me and melts me.
+God is never disgusted and rarely harsh.
+God’s tenderness always surprises me and melts me.

 It reverberated through me.
 What good?

 But then I started to think of things.
-I remembered all the friends I’ve made in recent months, all the amazing conversations I’ve had, all the care and love I have received.
-I remembered all the ways God has provided––financially, relationally, physically.
+I remembered all the friends I have made in recent months, all the amazing conversations I have had, all the care and love I have received.
+I remembered all the ways God has provided––financially, relationally, and physically.
 I remembered how much strength, boldness, and fortitude it took for me to arrive at this place.
-Where I am right now.
+To simply get to where I am right now.

 Leaving Korea to start over was one of the hardest things I’ve ever done.
 But I did it.
 Not only did I leave, but I’ve built a new life.
 One I actually really like.